nelsinchi/powerful-zsh-profile/README.md

 ## Configuration

-1. Clone and copy the config files from this repository at `~/` for the `$USER` to configure the profile, do the same for `root` if it is also in use.
+1. Clone and copy the config files and directories from this repository to use them at `~/` for the `$USER` to configure the profile, do the same for `root` if it is also in use.

 2. Download the nerd-fonts package with the following command: